Mahesh100/Java/README.md

+Java is general purpose programming language.

+Java is like c++

 Java is an object oriented programming language that is used on a distributed envrionment on the internet.

 Java is a high level language that is easy to read and understand.

 Java is popurlaly used in console,GUI,Web based applications and mobile application, game development, and also to make embedded systems.

 Apart from this java is also used to develop a software of devices.

 It is not only used in computers and mobiles but also in telvisions,washing machine etc.

 Online forms, banking, and shoping are possible beacuse of java.

 Java is computer based programming language Invented by James Gosling and Sun-MicroSystems in 1991